Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 In addition to the earnest money, the escrow account is typically used to hold funds for down payment and closing costs, credits back from the seller, and any other funds that are part of the transaction.

 After the closing is complete, the escrow holder will distribute all funds as detailed in the real estate contract and mortgage agreement.
-These payments include real estate agent commissions, title and insurance fees, HOA dues, the purchase funds from your mortgage loan, and any other closing costs as detailed in your final Closing Disclosure.
+These payments include real estate agent commissions, loan origination, title, and insurance fees, HOA dues, the purchase funds from your mortgage loan, and any other closing costs as detailed in your final Closing Disclosure.

 The escrow agent carefully follows the details of the real estate contract and the written instructions of your lender so all funds get where they need to go.

 Escrow accounts are common in real estate and are used widely in other business transactions as well.